Male circumcision is the removal of some or all of the foreskin from a boy’s penis. The foreskin is the tissue that covers the tip of the penis.

 Decreased risk of penile cancer.
 Cancer of the penis is less common among circumcised men, and cervical cancer is less common in females whose partners have been circumcised.

 Circumcision should be approached with caution if your baby has a blood-clotting disorder or was premature.
 Risks include:

-Pain, bleeding or infection.
-Infection can be caused by surgical error, leading to scarring of the penis.
+Pain, bleeding, or infection.
+Infection can be caused by a surgical error, leading to scarring of the penis.

 Tissue damage.
 Damage can be caused to the opening of the urethra, which leads from the bladder to the tip of the penis.
 Excessive scar tissue growth can require additional surgery to improve the appearance of the penis and allow for normal urination.

 Incomplete foreskin removal.
 When the foreskin isn’t completely removed, the portions left attached to the penis can cause an inability of the foreskin to retract over the penis and a painful erection.